Skip to content

 Civil vs. Criminal Commitment

-When a court “commits” person, the person loses their civil rights, including their liberty.
-The judge transfers them to the custody, care and control of the head of the prison (criminal), or of a state hospital (civil).
+When a court “commits” person, the person loses their all of their civil rights, including their liberty.
+The judge transfers them to the custody, care and control of the head of the prisons (criminal), or of a state hospital (civil).

 If the legal basis for the commitment is mental illness under Minnesota Statutes Chapter 253B; then the result is a Civil Commitment Order.